2.1. Built-in runtime

 fixedPoint (0x20) - always output fixed point precision for floating point values

-maximum number of arguments for the function. this is used to pre-allocate stack space for the function arguments
+Maximum number of arguments a function can accept, used to pre-allocate stack space for function call arguments.

 - FLT_MIN = 1.1754944e-38f